opencomputeproject/onie/docs/developers/contributing.rst

 4. Alternatively you can use GitHub `git pull requests
    <https://help.github.com/articles/using-pull-requests>`_ for
    upstreaming your patches.
 The ONIE project is following the *fork and pull* model.
+Note: The author must be a real person with a valid email address.
+No anonymous github user IDs.

-Pull request can be easier to use then sending patches via email, as some email client mangle patch attachments.
+Pull requests can be easier to use then sending patches via email, as some email client mangle patch attachments.

 .. _creating_stg_patches: